In an all-time low, Boeing wins zero orders and delivers just 13 jets in January

 In January, Boeing won no new airplane orders and delivered just 13 jets.

-While January is typically a very slow month for both Airbus and Boeing as they take a breath after the always-frenetic pace of jet orders and deliveries at the end of the year, this opening month for 2020—in the midst of the 737 MAX crisis—is a new low.
+While January is typically a very slow month for both Airbus and Boeing as they take a breath after the always-frenetic pace of jet orders and deliveries at the end of the year, this opening month for 2020 — in the midst of the 737 MAX crisis — is a new low.

 Airbus by comparison had a big order month, winning net orders for 274 commercial aircraft.
 The European jetmaker also delivered 31 aircraft, a typically low January output, though it looks large compared to Boeing’s figure.